Parenthood is so important for raising up a group of Christian children, your children, who are able to be leaders for the next generation.

 If you are a Christian family, and you say that you believe the Bible, you should read it through at least once!
 Of course you won’t understand it all without further study, but you will certainly appreciate in a richer way God’s merciful work with His people through history.
 Take the challenge and read your Bible cover to cover with a one year or two year Bible reading plan.

-Raising Christian Children: Attend Church Together
+Parenthood: Attend Church Together

 Church is a great place to have your children taught the Bible.
 Many churches have excellent and passionate teachers that work very diligently to teach your children on their age level the truths of the Bible.
 The curriculums they use are age appropriate and develop sequentially over time to lay a good foundation for Biblical and foundational principles.